mcbrineellis/mcbrineellis.com/content/about.md

 Hi!
 My name is Connor.

-I'm from Toronto, Canada and I'm currently living in Fukuoka, Japan.
+I'm from Toronto, Canada and I'm currently living in Tokyo, Japan.

 I work for ThinkOn, a Canadian Cloud Services Provider (CSP) as a Linux Systems Engineer.
 Currently I'm fascinated with adopting {{%sidenote "SRE" %}}**Site Reliability Engineering**: software engineering practices developed by Google to run reliable production software systems{{% /sidenote %}} practices to deploy, automate and monitor IT infrastructure.